 Timbit Coach Clinic at the DCC, Oct 5, 2019

 Timbit Coach Training Schedule

-Class time will be in the Lions Pride Room.
-Field time will be in the Sherritt CEP arena.
+Class time will be in the DCC, Lions Mane Room.
+Field time will be in the DCC Indoor soccer field.

 For more information about each course - click here. (this is a link to the Alberta Soccer Website.
 Select Coach, Community Workshops and the course you are interested in.)

 Active Start - U3 & U5 Coaches

 Soccer contributes to the well being of children by engaging them in the sport while teaching them the basic movements.
 At this introductory level the objective is to get moving and to keep active.

 FUNdamental - U7 and U8 Coaches